 The exhibit will open on Friday, and curators will be available to answer questions.

-books, journals, pamphlets, periodicals, newspapers, epic poems, plays, movies, television and radio programs, operas, oratorios, performances, long musical compositions, album names, paintings, drawings, statues, cartoons or comic strips
+This applies to books, journals, pamphlets, periodicals, newspapers, epic poems, plays, movies, television and radio programs, operas, oratorios, performances, long musical compositions, album names, paintings, drawings, statues, cartoons, and comic strips.

 journal articles, book chapter titles, essays, poems, theses, PhD dissertations, unpublished book manuscript, television series episodes, songs, photographs, lectures, symposia, seminars, exhibitions, conferences, courses